 This website uses TLS encryption for security reasons and to protect the transmission of confidential content, such as requests you send to our server.
 This procedure is implemented for all communication between the website and our servers.

-If TLS encryption is activated, the data that you transmit to us cannot be read by third parties.
+If TLS encryption is activated, the data you transmit to us cannot be read by third parties.